Do You Get Hot Flashes Upon Waking Up?

 But he should be used to this routine by now.

-When I wake up in the morning my skin is lovely and soft.
+When I wake up, my skin is lovely and soft.

 As soon as I move, I’m covered in buckets of sweat.